-As far as I can tell, SlimQuick itself appears to have no published, peer reviewed proof that it works or works any better than the study of its main ingredient – GreenSelect Phytosome – let's now look at the different ingredients in SlimQuick and see if there is any weight loss research.
+As far as I can tell, SlimQuick itself appears to have no published clinical proof that it works or works any better than the study of its main ingredient – GreenSelect Phytosome – let's now look at the different ingredients in SlimQuick and see if there is any weight loss research.

 First off, the vitamins in SlimQuick will do nothing for weight loss in people who eat even a remotely healthy diet.
 As such, I won't address them.

 The SlimQuick 6 Ways Complex has the bulk of the ingredients.
 They call this blend of ingredients the “6 ways complex” because the formula is supposed to help women lose weight “6 different ways.”
 Those ways are as follows:

 - Boost energy